wombleabroad/android-data-utils/README.md

 Note that all columns are referred to by their fully-qualified names, as defined in your Schema class equivalent.
 I typically define these query objects as constants where possible.
-The resulting SQL is obtained by calling the 'getSql' method on the 'Query' object.
+The resulting SQL is obtained by calling the `getSql` method on the `Query` object.

-### 'DataUtils'
+### DataUtils

-'DataUtils' is a collection of static methods that facilitate working with 'Cursor' objects.
+`DataUtils` is a collection of static methods that facilitate working with `Cursor` objects.
 Some of the highlights:

-- a set of 'getXXX' methods for the usual Java types that encapsulate null handling and the column index-based value lookup of column values
+- a set of `getXXX` methods for the usual Java types that encapsulate null handling and the column index-based value lookup of column values
 - integer constants for boolean values, so that boolean columns are handled consistently
 - date columns are assumed to be INTEGER (Long) values and are retrieved and formatted appropriately